 Civic Engagement Activities

 The UM recognises the importance of voluntary work by students and therefore wants to support you in this.
-We facilitate you by offering you volunteering opportunities in our portal.
+We facilitate you by offering you volunteering opportunities in our Personal & Professional Development Portal.
 Because we value your dedication and commitment, we award your participation with the digital edubadge Global Citizenship.

 Information for voluntary organisations

-Students who participate in volunteering tune into the reality of the needs of people, organisations and society around them.
-This application to the actual questions of people, organisations and society is in line with challenge-based learning, which invites and encourages them to apply and refine their competences developed through Problem-Based Learning, to actual relevant questions in non-academic settings.
-They learn to apply and refine their academically acquired expertise, competences and skills to meet the challenges outside the academic setting in a way that is worthwhile and sustainable for themselves and for their environment.
+Students who participate in volunteering tune in to the reality of the needs of people, organisations and society around them.
+This application to the actual questions of people, organisations, and society aligns with challenge-based learning, which invites and encourages them to apply and refine their competencies developed through PBL to relevant questions in non-academic settings.
+They learn to apply and refine their academically acquired expertise, competencies and skills to meet the challenges outside the academic setting in a worthwhile and sustainable way for themselves and their environment.

 Information for student organisations